 Your files have been hacked in two ways:

 - New files with malicious content have been added

 So, you must replace the modified files with the original ones and remove the added files.
 You may do so following one or more of the solutions below.

 Restore all your files using a previous backup with healthy files.
 It is obvious that the backup must have been taken before malicious content was uploaded to the site and that time is NOT the time you noticed you are hacked; it is long before.

 Check affected files timestamp and log files to figure out when intrusion possibly happened.
 There are high chances that fresh backups may include affected files or at least vulnerable plugins.

 If you don’t have a trustworthy backup solution, then you must get your hands dirty.
 Alternatives:

-- Download the Joomla!
-Version of your site and extract it inside you site root folder.
+- Download the Joomla! version of your hacked site and extract it inside your site root folder.
 This way you replace site core files with the original healthy ones (remove the default installation folder).